-A doctrine based on moral philosophy, used in the context of palliative care, which recognises that medication may be given (usually by a health professional) to a person to relieve pain (the good effect), even if it hastens the person’s death (the bad effect).
+A doctrine based on moral philosophy, used in the context of palliative care.
+It recognises that medication may be given (usually by a health professional) to a person where the primary intention is to relieve pain (the good effect), even if it hastens the person’s death (the bad effect).

 The term euthanasia is often used in different ways.
 Three of the most common are:

 - Involuntary euthanasia: Euthanasia is performed and the person is competent but has not expressed the wish to die or has expressed a wish that he or she does not die.
-For example, a doctor injects a competent patient who is in the terminal stage of a terminal illness such as cancer with a lethal substance without that person’s request.
+For example, a doctor injects a competent person who is in the terminal stage of a terminal illness with a lethal substance, without that person’s request.

 Futile or non-beneficial treatment